Travel Tips and Tricks for Those With Mast Cell Activation Syndrome and Histamine Intolerance

 Avoid Touching Your Face

-It’s surprising how much we touch our face without even realizing it.
+It’s surprising how much we touch our faces without even realizing it.

 You especially want to avoid touching surfaces and then touching your mouth or eyes.

-I change them after.
-I put the used gloves in a plastic storage bag to carry home with me.
-I like that they are reusable.
+Used gloves can go in a plastic storage bag to be washed when you get home.
+We like that they are reusable.

 Disinfect Seats and Tray Tables